isomerpages/moe-kentridgesec/_about-krss/Departments/Student Development Team.md

 ##### **Overview**

 Student Leadership and Discipline in KRSS is guided by the philosophy of “Every Kent Ridgean A Leader.
 Every Student Leader a Peer Support Leader”.
 The school adopts the Kouzes and Posner’s Five Practices of Exemplary Leadership model to develop a comprehensive leadership programme, targeted at the general school population while providing specialized training for student leaders throughout their journey in Kent Ridge.
-With this end in mind, the student leadership and discipline structure serves:<br>
+With this end in mind, the student leadership and discipline structure serves:<br><br>
 •	To provide a platform for all Kent Ridgeans to develop self-management skills<br>
 •	To provide necessary training for all KRSS student leaders to complement the job specific training so that they will attain the progression, espoused in the student leadership and discipline framework<br>
 •	To provide opportunities for all KRSS student leaders to apply what they have learnt <br>